11 Top-Rated Attractions in Ballarat, Bendigo & the Macedon Ranges

 Where to Stay in Ballarat, Bendigo, and the Macedon Ranges for Sightseeing

-- Braeside Mt Macedon Country Retreat and Bed & Breakfast: 4-star B&B in the Macedon Ranges, wonderful hosts, country retreat, peaceful setting, wood-burning fireplace, tasty breakfast.
+- Braeside Mt.
+Macedon Country Retreat and Bed & Breakfast: 4-star B&B in the Macedon Ranges, wonderful hosts, peaceful setting, wood-burning fireplace, tasty breakfast.

 - Best Western Cathedral Motor Inn: mid-range pricing, center of Bendigo, great value, friendly front desk staff, spacious rooms.